 Our reception took place outdoors in the garden, set along one long table draped in soft white linen and illuminated by string lights overhead.
 We loved every detail of the setup - flowers staggered along the table, silver cutlery, vintage-style plates, and simple glassware creating a refined yet relaxed feel.
 Guests were served olives in silver coupes and homemade butter to start, followed by the most delicious food and flowing wine as the sun began to set.

-Nearby, an incredible large pavlova stood as the centrepiece — the perfect sweet touch to end the evening.
-After dinner, I changed dresses, and we walked together down the outdoor stairs into the courtyard, where everyone was waiting for our first dance.
-The atmosphere was filled with excitement as we danced the night away, ending the celebration with late-night wood-fired pizza.
+Nearby, a large pavlova stood as the centerpiece - the perfect sweet touch to end the evening.
+After dinner, I changed dresses and we walked down the stairs into the courtyard for our first dance.
+The atmosphere was filled with excitement as we danced the night away, finishing the celebration with late night woodfired pizza.

 The Special Touches

-The speeches were incredibly special and personal — you could truly feel the love and energy that had carried throughout the day.
-Just before we walked out to dinner, Adam and I shared a quiet moment together in the garden, taking it all in before heading out to cheers from our guests.
-We both felt an overwhelming sense of happiness, reflecting on how perfectly the day had unfolded and feeling excited to continue the celebrations into the evening.
+We loved the speeches - they were definitely a highlight of the day.
+It was such a special and personal moment, filled with love and energy that carried through the rest of the day.
+Just before dinner, Adam and I shared a quiet moment in the garden, taking it all in before joining our guests.
+We felt an overwhelming sense of happiness, reflecting on how beautifully the day was unfolding and feeling excited to continue the celebrations into the night.

 Our Favorite Moment